A New Approximation Technique for Resource-Allocation Problems: Introduction

-Our work generalizes various \emph{dependent} randomized rounding techniques that have been developed over the past decade or so.
-Recall that in randomized rounding, we use randomization to map $x^* = (x_1^*, x_2^*, \ldots, x_n^*)$ back to some $x = (x_1, x_2, \ldots, x_n)$ \cite{raghavan-thompson}.
-Typically, we choose a value $\alpha$ that is problem-specific, and, \emph{independently} for each $i$, define $x_i$ to be $1$ with probability $\alpha x_i^*$, and to be $0$ with the complementary probability of $1 - \alpha x_i^*$.
+Recall that in randomized rounding, we use randomization to map $x^* = (x_1^*, x_2^*, \ldots, x_n^*) \in [0,1]^n$ back to some $x = (x_1, x_2, \ldots, x_n) \in \{0,1\}^n$ \cite{raghavan-thompson}.
+Typically, we choose a value $\alpha$ that is problem-specific, and -- \emph{independently} for each $i$ -- define $x_i$ to be $1$ with probability $\alpha x_i^*$, and to be $0$ with the complementary probability of $1 - \alpha x_i^*$.
 Independence can, however, lead to noticeable deviations from the mean for random variables that are \emph{required} to be very close to (or even be equal to) their mean.
 A fruitful idea developed in \cite{srin:level-sets,gkps:dep-round,kmps:unified-sched} is to carefully introduce \emph{dependencies} into the rounding process: in particular, some sums of random variables are held fixed with probability one, while still retaining randomness in the individual variables and guaranteeing certain types of negative-correlation properties among them.
 See \cite{AS} for a related deterministic approach that precedes these works.
-These dependent-rounding approaches lead to numerous improved approximation algorithms in scheduling and packet-routing \cite{AS,srin:level-sets,gkps:dep-round,kmps:unified-sched}.
+These dependent-rounding approaches lead to numerous improved approximation algorithms in scheduling, packet-routing and in several other problems in combinatorial optimization \cite{AS,srin:level-sets,gkps:dep-round,kmps:unified-sched, DBLP:conf/focs/ChekuriVZ10, chekuri:soda11}.